pyccel/pyccel/developer_docs/review_process.md

 -   **Pyccel Linting** : Runs a small static compiler to ensure that Pyccel coding guidelines are followed
 -   **Spellcheck** : Checks whether there are any spelling mistakes in the documentation (if a word is incorrectly flagged as a typo it should be added to the file [.dict_custom.txt](../.dict_custom.txt))
 -   **Coverage Checker** : Checks that the code which has been added is used in at least one test
 -   **Doc Coverage** : Runs the [numpydoc](https://numpydoc.readthedocs.io/en/latest/index.html) static compiler to ensure that docstrings are present and correctly formatted.
-This means that they should respect numpy's style guide as described [here](https://numpydoc.readthedocs.io/en/latest/format.html).
+This means that they should respect NumPy's style guide as described [here](https://numpydoc.readthedocs.io/en/latest/format.html).

 Once the pull request is open the tests will be triggered every time you push new changes to the branch.
 Please be mindful of this and try to avoid pushing multiple times in a row to save compute resources.
 If you do find you need to push repeatedly, don't hesitate to cancel concurrent jobs using the GitHub "Actions" tab.